ZAR

 GweGwe is one of two new lodge offerings from Natural Selection, an established group of owner-operated safari lodges across Southern Africa.

-GweGwe beach lodge, set along South Africa’s Wild Coast, will open in April.
-The facilities will include nine ensuite rooms (seven twin deluxe suites and two family suites), each with a private deck and plunge pool offering ocean views.
+GweGwe beach lodge, set along South Africa’s Wild Coast, opened in April.
+The facilities includes nine ensuite rooms (seven twin deluxe suites and two family suites), each with a private deck and plunge pool offering ocean views.

 Set within the 7,500-hectare Mkambati Nature Reserve, this lodge appeals to outdoor adventurers and eco-travellers looking to connect with nature.
 Activities include shore-based whale watching or snorkeling with the marine life found on this protected coastline.